uploadcare/ngx-uploadcare-widget/README.md

 </ngx-uploadcare-widget>
 ```

+### Step 4.
+Have fun with the widget events

-The component support two widget events:
+The component currently supports two widget events:

+* `on-change`
+* `on-upload-complete`

- `on-change` and `on-upload-complete`, you can handle its as on example below,
+Here is how you can handle those two,

 ```html
 <ngx-uploadcare-widget